 The purpose of McNALMS is to promote understanding and comprehensive management of Michigan's inland lake ecosystems

-All meetings are open to members (RSVP to the Executive Director (email@example.com) if you plan to attend).
-Meetings begin at 9:30am in 105 Manly Miles Bldg., 1405 S. Harrison Rd., East Lansing, MI unless noted otherwise.
+All meetings are open to members.
+Please RSVP to firstname.lastname@example.org if you plan to attend.
+Meetings begin at 9:30am in 105 Manly Miles Bldg., 1405 S. Harrison Rd., East Lansing, MI 48823 unless noted otherwise.

 Encourages cooperation and interaction among lake and watershed professionals, practitioners and managers to address problems impacting Michigan's lakes.

 Promotes the sharing of information and experiences on scientific, financial, administrative, legal, and legislative aspects of lake and watershed management.

 Fosters the development of lake restoration and protection programs at local, state, and national levels.